Curriculum Mindset Session

 But here’s the problem: many parents accidentally model the sounds incorrectly, especially when it comes to voiced and unvoiced consonants.

 If your child gets used to saying sounds the wrong way, it can cause confusion when they start reading and writing.
-Fortunately, there are two simple tips you can use at home to build a strong phonics foundation, without creating bad habits.
+Even a small change in voicing can alter the meaning of a word.

 1. Teach your child the difference between voiced and unvoiced sounds